darinz/ML/02_generative_learning/01_gda.md

 This motivates our exploration of **Naive Bayes**, which extends the generative learning framework to handle discrete features.
 While GDA assumes Gaussian distributions for continuous features, Naive Bayes makes a different but equally powerful assumption: **conditional independence** of features given the class label.

 The transition from GDA to Naive Bayes represents a natural evolution in our understanding of generative learning - from modeling continuous features with multivariate normal distributions to modeling discrete features with conditional independence assumptions.
 Both approaches leverage Bayes' rule to convert generative models into discriminative predictions, but they handle fundamentally different types of data.

+**The evolution insight:** As we move from continuous to discrete features, we need different modeling assumptions.
+GDA's Gaussian assumption works well for continuous data, but Naive Bayes's independence assumption is more appropriate for discrete features.

 In the next section, we'll explore how Naive Bayes tackles the challenges of high-dimensional discrete data and see how it becomes particularly powerful for text classification and other problems with categorical features.